About St Luke’s

 St Luke’s Hospice cares for people approaching the end of their life in Harrow and Brent.
 We aim to give the people we care for the best possible quality of life, each and every day.
 Supporting local people and their families is at the heart of what we do – focusing on what matters the most to them is at the centre of our care.

-Founded by local communities in 1987, we have been providing free expert end of life day care to local people and specialist care in our inpatient unit (IPU) since 2000.
-Our IPU can care for people in their final days, provide intensive care to help get symptoms under control or give respite care.
+Our inpatient unit (IPU) at Kenton Grange cares for people in their final days, providing intensive care to help get symptoms under control or give respite care.
 Many of the people who are cared for in our IPU go home again.

-We receive around 30% of our funding needed for our care from the NHS and the rest is raised from the amazing generosity of the organisations and people who make our care possible.
-Our local community is a vital partner in our care, kindly supporting us through their donations and fundraising alongside the dedication of over 800 incredible volunteers who freely give us their time to support the best possible end of life care for local people.
+The care we give is free of charge, available to all, and respects the cultures, religions and beliefs in our richly diverse community.
+We receive around 30% of our funding needed for our care from the NHS.
+The rest is raised from the amazing generosity of the local community and organisations who are a vital partner in our care, kindly supporting us through their donations and fundraising.
+We are also supported by a dedicated team of over 500 incredible volunteers who freely give us their time to support the best possible end of life care for local people in Brent and Harrow.

 A world where people experience the best possible last phase of life.